google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 ⚠️ Note for 2000 Pro Owners

-The original Jackery Explorer 2000 Pro has been discontinued and replaced by the 2000 v2.
-The v2 upgrades from NCM to LiFePO4 battery chemistry (safer, longer-lasting), increases capacity from 2,160Wh to 2,160Wh (same capacity but different chemistry), and adds significantly faster solar input (1,600W vs 1,200W).
-If you see the "2000 Pro" for sale, it's old stock.
+The original Explorer 2000 Pro has been discontinued and replaced by the 2000 v2.
+The v2 upgrades from NCM to LiFePO₄ (safer, longer-lasting), adds a UL1778-certified UPS, and is 41% lighter and 34% smaller than typical 2kWh LFP stations.
+If you see the old "2000 Pro" for sale, it's discontinued stock.

 First Impressions